shrinerb/shrine/doc/paperclip.md

 end
 ```

-In contrast, a Shrine storage is just a class which you configure individually:
+Shrine storage objects are configured separately and are decoupled from
+attachment:

 ```rb
 Shrine.storages[:store] = Shrine::Storage::S3.new(